AdobeDocs/journey-optimizer.en/help/using/rn/new-canvas.md

 ![](assets/new-canvas.png)

-However, when you c**reate a new journey** or **duplicate an existing one**, it will be a v2 journey.
+However, when you **create a new journey** or **duplicate an existing one**, it will be a v2 journey.
 We plan on continuing to support v1 journeys until a majority of customers are transitioned to v2 journeys.

 There is one limitation to the new journey model; it will **not be possible to copy and paste activities from a v1 journey to a v2 and vice versa**.
 If you want to do this, we advise you to duplicate your v1 journey to make it a v2 and then copy your activities.